 The Ben Nevis Braveheart Triathlon has firmly established itself as one of the UK’s must do events.
-Last year the 150 competitors were greeted with blue skies and glassy calm water as the weather gods looked down with approval.

 Warm Atlantic waters are followed by a classic Highland rural road bike section.
 But of course, the jewel in this most epic of crowns is the run course, taking in as it does the country’s highest peak, Ben Nevis.
 The only triathlon to do so in the UK, at this race the location, course, atmosphere and that famous sting in the tail combine perfectly to make the Braveheart triathlon the must-do event of 2018.